Join a United Way Group

 Thomas Zumek

 Leadership Donors have a deep commitment to helping people in our community.
-Today nearly 500 local individuals and families have chosen to make an annual investment of $1,000 or more to United Way of Pierce County.
-The energy, excitement and enthusiasm of these generous individuals inspires others and infuses hope into those who need it most.
+Today, nearly 500 local individuals and families have chosen to make an annual investment of $1,000 or more to United Way of Pierce County.
+The energy, excitement, and enthusiasm of these generous individuals inspire others and infuse hope into those who need it most.
 In fact, our nearly 40 Tocqueville Donors, who contribute $10,000 annually, usually start out as Leadership Donors.

 When Leadership Donors make an annual gift of $1,000 or more (that’s just $20/week), you help more individuals get connected to critical programs and services that include basic needs via our South Sound 2-1-1 information resource and referral operation.
 You also improve the chances for families to have lasting financial stability and the opportunity to contribute to the success of the community we all love.